 It appears our government has built a bridge to nowhere for first-time buyers.

-As much as we hate to say it, this program looks like little more than vote candy, a program designed to do little, but appear as if the government is doing a lot.
+As much as we hate to say it, this program looks more like vote candy than useful policy — a program designed to do little, but appear as if the government is doing a lot.

 If the Liberals lose power in October, so might this program.